radityankn/voidwalkers-scandff-gf180mcu/README.md

 This example demonstrates the proper use of the library naming conventions (`core_*` for design libraries, `tb_*` for testbenches) and serves as a starting point for developing your own analog circuits.

-## Synching your Repo

-Develop a good strategy (with your team mates) for repo file management on GitHub with the use of *feature* branches that get *merged* into the main branch regularly by the team lead.

 ## License